DeaconT1/Online-Food-Order-System/README.md

 - `Y` is the `Order`, have the list of `FoodItem`, we can add, view, remove, calculate the total price of current food items in it.

+## Phase4 : Task2 (representative sample)
+- Wed Nov 27 14:21:15 PST 2024
+Sushi is successfully added!

+- Wed Nov 27 14:21:17 PST 2024
+Kung Pao Chicken is successfully added!

+- Wed Nov 27 14:21:23 PST 2024
+Salad is successfully removed!

+- **These three event will be printed in the console when I quit the application and did the following steps in my last running application: click on the Sushi in the menu and press the `add to order` botton, click on the Kung Pao Chicken in the menu and press the `add to order` botton, click on the Salad on the order(it was loaded from the previous saved order) and press the `remove from order botton`.**

 ## Phase4: Task3 (refactoring):
 - The QuickBiteApp is handling too many responsibilities, GUI, all adding and remove event.
 Also I have instantiated at least three panels (menu, order, welcome-page) here.
 - **Refactoring**: I should extract panels into separate classes.